osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/v1/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-performance-best-practices.md

 A single throughput unit for Azure Event Hubs allows for ingress of up to 1MB per second or 1000 events (JSON messages).
 Each message contains as many individual data endpoint events as are configured in the data selections for that Event Hub.

-**Example:** 100 data selections that use Event Hub A and 10 events that are sent to the Event Hub every second results in 1000 events per second sent to the data endpoint.<br>Consider this many-to-one relationship between the events sent to Event Hub and events sent to the data endpoint, when selecting the appropriate throughput units for your Event Hub.
+**Example:** 100 data selections that use Event Hub A and 10 events that are sent to the Event Hub every second results in 1000 events per second sent to the data endpoint.<br>Consider this many-to-one relationship between the events sent to Event Hub and events sent to the data endpoint, when selecting the appropriate throughput units for your Event Hub. <!--- jokim Mar0322: why consider? because of resource issues?. --->

 ### ValueField and TimeField JSONPath